Booker T. Washington: Death

 Despite his extensive travels and widespread work, Washington continued as principal of Tuskegee.
 Washington's health was deteriorating rapidly in 1915; he collapsed in New York City and was diagnosed by two different doctors as having Bright's disease, an inflammation of the kidneys, today called nephritis.
 Told he had only a few days left to live, Washington expressed a desire to die at Tuskegee.
 He boarded a train and arrived in Tuskegee shortly after midnight on November 14, 1915.
 He died a few hours later at the age of 59.
 His funeral was held on November 17, 1915, in the Tuskegee Institute Chapel.
 It was attended by nearly 8,000 people.
 He was buried nearby in the Tuskegee University Campus Cemetery.

 At the time he was thought to have died of congestive heart failure, aggravated by overwork.
 In March 2006, his descendants permitted examination of medical records: these showed he had hypertension, with a blood pressure more than twice normal, and that he died of kidney failure brought on by high blood pressure.

 At Washington's death, Tuskegee's endowment was close to $2,000,000.
-Washington's greatest life's work, the education of blacks in the South, was well underway and expanding.
+Washington's greatest life's work, the education of Black people in the South, was well underway and expanding.

 Honors and memorials

 Booker T. Washington was honored on a commemorative stamp, issue of 1940, the first African American to appear on a US postage stamp.

 For his contributions to American society, Washington was granted an honorary master's degree from Harvard University in 1896, followed by an honorary doctorate from Dartmouth College.

 At the center of Tuskegee University, the Booker T. Washington Monument was dedicated in 1922.
-Called Lifting the Veil, the monument has an inscription reading:
+Called Lifting the Veil of Ignorance, the monument has an inscription reading:

 He lifted the veil of ignorance from his people and pointed the way to progress through education and industry.

 In 1934, Robert Russa Moton, Washington's successor as president of Tuskegee University, arranged an air tour for two African-American aviators.
 Afterward the plane was renamed as the Booker T. Washington.

 On April 7, 1940, Washington became the first African American to be depicted on a United States postage stamp.

-In 1942, the liberty ship Booker T. Washington was named in his honor, the first major oceangoing vessel to be named after an African American.
+In 1942, the Liberty ship Booker T. Washington was named in his honor, the first major oceangoing vessel to be named after an African American.
 The ship was christened by noted singer Marian Anderson.